Admissions Process for Residential and Community Services

 DeafBlind Ontario Services helps individuals who are deafblind increase their independence and improve their quality of life through specialized services.
 With residential locations and community services programs across the province, our services extend into a wide range of communities in Ontario.

 Our highly regarded service model ensures our clients’ goals are met through a person-centered approach delivered by specially trained Intervenors.
+Through partnerships with complementary community agencies and internal expertise, DeafBlind Ontario Services takes a holistic approach to providing Intervenor services that are customized to each client’s unique needs, desires and goals to increase their independence and enrich their life.
 Our programs and services are designed to support the unique needs of individuals who are deafblind, as well as encourage the development of life and vocational skills along with recreational opportunities.

 DeafBlind Ontario Services is considered a leader in the field and is proud to offer the highest quality Intervenor Services.
 No two individuals who are deafblind are alike, and we pride ourselves on individually tailored programs for each person we support.